dvorobiov/python-stack-blog/README.md

 **Serving Platform** is the services you use to serve your model, provide access to data, potentially with  [materialized views pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view).
 Here you stick with Flask, Django, Pyramid, etc.

 As you can see, data team can effectively stay within Python environment, and build effient lean data systems.
-In latest Python versions there is functionality that can improve clarity and maintenace of code as well, just have a look at [typing module](https://docs.python.org/3/library/typing.html)and [data classes](https://docs.python.org/3/library/dataclasses.html).
+In latest Python versions there is functionality that can improve clarity and maintenace of code as well, just have a look at [typing module](https://docs.python.org/3/library/typing.html) and [data classes](https://docs.python.org/3/library/dataclasses.html).

 Happy Exploring and Merry Hacking!